EddyVerbruggen/nativescript-barcodescanner/README.md

 ## Instructions for nativescript-cli <= 1.1.2
+So you're taking the harder path to barcodescanning heaven.
+Alright, follow these instructions closely!

 From the command prompt go to your app's `app` folder(!) and execute:
 ```
 tns plugin add nativescript-barcodescanner